-The Institute for the Study of Muslim Civilisations was founded in 2002.
-Part of the Aga Khan University, the Institute shares the university’s commitment to academic excellence and social development.
-ISMC’s ambitious remit is to carry out excellent research and enable future leaders to address the complex challenges facing the world.
+The Institute for the Study of Muslim Civilisations was founded in 2002, as an educational and research unit within the Aga Khan University (International).
+The Institute advances the University’s commitment to academic excellence and social development.
+AKU- ISMC’s ambitious remit is to carry out excellent research and teaching that can enable future and current leaders to effectively address complex challenges facing the world.